-The aftermath of a disaster that has directly affected your house can often be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis offers the following information and tips that can help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has affected your residence can be traumatic and stressful.
+Paul Davis offers the following information and tips that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (517) 465-3096

-- Obviously, it’s extremely important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to inform them that you are safe.
+- Obviously, it’s always important to be sure you and your family (and don’t forget pets) are safe and that you contact your relatives and friends to let them know you are safe.

 - Report the damage to your insurance company as soon as you possibly can.

 Water Damage Tips

-- Be Safe: Water events can present many possible safety hazards to occupants.
+- Be Safe: A water event can present a lot of possible safety hazards to residents.
 The potential for slips, falls and electric shock are very real.
 Also, items soaked with water can be very heavy.
-Only complete tasks that can be done so safely.
+Only complete tasks that can be done safely.

 - Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Electrical: Turn off all power to affected areas of the house.
-Don’t operate the TV or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Be sure to turn off the power to affected areas of the house.
+Never operate the TV or other electrical appliances while you are standing on wet flooring.

 - Floors: Remove as much standing water as possible, using a mop or towels.
 (Don’t use a vacuum cleaner.)